ivobeerens-nl/blog/content/blog/2024/04/create-a-windows-developer-environment/index.md

     - hashicorp
     - winget
 ---
-As a development environment I use sometimes a Windows Virtual Machine (VM).
+As development environment I use frequently a Windows Virtual Machine (VM).
 This VM can be hosted on a VMware (ESXi/Workstation or Fusion), Hyper-V or Azure platform for example.
-I Created some PowerShell scripts to install the tools and extensions I need in a quick and easy way.

-To install all the software packages I have defined 3 steps:</br>
+I created a couple of PowerShell scripts to install the tools and extensions I need.
+To install a local developer environment I have defined 3 steps:</br>
-**1.** Install the Windows Subsystem for Linux (WSL).
+**1.Install the Windows Subsystem for Linux (WSL).
 WSL enables to to run Linux distribution(s) on Windows.
-Default Ubuntu is enabled with WSL.</br>
+Default Ubuntu is enabled with WSL.**</br>
-**2.** Install the software packages. </br>
+**2.Install the software packages.**</br>
-**3.** Install the Visual Studio Code Extensions. </br>
+**3.Install the Visual Studio Code Extensions.**</br>

 Each step is explained below: